 “Setting goals is a critical part of my year end planning.
 The past couple of years that whole process for me, has started at a conference for restorers, on an island, and far away from my office.
 It has been an opportunity to sit with some very like minded people, and really look at my company from 30,000 feet, to see what needs to be done in the coming year to either keep the company on track, or to adjust and make some changes.

 For 2022, I am looking to do a couple of things, #1 – I would like to increase the amount of everyday residential water losses we are receiving.
 Goal #2 is to become more efficient operationally with regards to how all of our water damage projects are set up, monitored, documented, closed out, invoiced, and finally paid out.
 Goal #3 is getting better management tools for our leadership, starting with key performance indicators (KPI’s) for staff members.

 The key to all of these is having good data from previous years.
 If you have a good accounting program, or a good project management platform, you likely have some, if not all of the information you need to take a look under the hood of your own company.
 You’ll be able to see if you’re on the path you would like to be on, or if you see some changes need to be made!”

 – Kevin Hussey, Owner of United Fire & Water

 Want to be featured in our next expert panel?
 We want to hear from you!

-Please fill out the form below to be considered for the next expert panel.
+You’re the expert and it’s time to share your knowledge with the world!
 Spot On Solutions reserves the right to review and verify all submissions prior to publishing.